vcc-csc212/sp21-archive/_docs/labs/lab-07/lab-07.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide a **experience with recursive backtracking**.
+The goal of this deep dive is to provide you some **experience with recursive backtracking**.

 ---